 He won’t smash the night right out of the park like Mr Saturday Night can, but neither will you be tripping over bottle crates out back after the owner calls the cops.

 He’s not one to haunt your Sunday night slumbers, drip-feeding you lyrics for them Monday Mornin’ Blues.

 Tiresome Tuesday still has so far to go and wibbly wobbly Wednesday is neither here nor there.

 Then Thursday turns up and at last there is light.
 There is a weekend.
 Soon come!

-Thursdays are for sitting back and sifting mellow through stuff done, stuff to do … jus’ chillin’.
+Thursdays are for sifting mellow through stuff done, stuff to do … jus’ chillin’.

 Perhaps the ghost of a Catholic upbringing still flickers in some incensed alcove of my Thursday’s past.

 As a boy I just loved Holy Thursday evening in the church.
 Lost in the Holy Week drama which was running until the weekend

 Even the choir and organ sounding right.
 Celestial even, the songs of praise resounding in the familiar rafters high above us.